pplu/aws-managed-prometheus/README.md

 ## Going the extra mile

 By now you should be capable, with a bit more work to adapt your monitoring instance to immutability.
-On instance startup, you can pull config files from s3 and start Prometheus and Grafana.
-You will need to investigate
+On instance startup, you can pull config files and start Prometheus and Grafana.
+You will need to investigate:

  - Grafana datasource provisioning
  - Grafana dashboard provisioning

 That is left as an excercise to the reader.
+After doing this excercise, you will find that you can simply throw away instances with old configurations, starting new instances with new configuration.
+Your monitoring infrastructure will also be more robust thanks to the fact that Autoscaling can substitute your failed monitoring instance.

 ## No AMP Resources in CloudFormation